Dihedral Gauss hypergeometric functions: Preliminary facts

-In the simplest dihedral case with the local exponent differences $1/2,1/2,a$, the monodromy group can be computed using explicit expressions (\ref{dihedr1})--(\ref{dihedr4}).
+The simplest hypergeometric equations with a dihedral monodromy group are $E(1/2,1/2,a)$.
+The monodromy representation for these equations group can be computed using explicit expressions (\ref{dihedr1})--(\ref{dihedr4}).
 If $a\neq 0$, we take (\ref{dihedr2}) and $a\sqrt{z}$ times (\ref{dihedr3}) as a basis of solutions; analytic continuation along loops around $z=0$ and $z=1$ gives the following generators of the monodromy group:

 If $a=0$, the monodromy generators are $\left( \right)$ and $\left( \right)$.